chrisbresky/Aquarius-Project/README.md

 ### Who are we?

-*Hey I’m Chris!* I’m a member of the [2018 Mozilla Open Leaders Fellowship] (https://medium.com/read-write-participate/announcing-mozilla-open-leaders-round-5-fc16be27336d), a full-time program manager at [The Adler Planetarium](https://www.adlerplanetarium.org) in Chicago, Illinois and a trained visual artist with an MFA in performance from the Old Globe Theare.
+*Hey I’m Chris!* I’m a member of the [2018 Mozilla Open Leaders Fellowship](https://medium.com/read-write-participate/announcing-mozilla-open-leaders-round-5-fc16be27336d), a full-time program manager at [The Adler Planetarium](https://www.adlerplanetarium.org) in Chicago, Illinois and a trained visual artist with an MFA in performance from the Old Globe Theare.
 My love of science and the arts drives me to highlight the importance of their intersection.
 As a

 *Hi, I’m Kennen!* I'm a full-time PhD fellow at Northwestern University and part-time social media science communicator.
 Growing up I was often bored in class and found the lessons unrelatable and uninspiring.
 As I continued on my academic journey I was inundated with mind numbing lecture/worksheet based curriculum that just wasn't cutting it.
 Fed up with these non-engaging pedagogies, I decided it was time to do something and make a change.
 This project is designed to provide teachers with engaging NGSS aligned lesson plans that offer interactive multi-media content paired with museums, institutions, and campuses across the nation/globe.